 Corporal punishment is lawful as a sentence for crime.

 The main federal laws governing juvenile justice are the Penal Code 1987, the Criminal Procedure Code 1992, the Law of Evidence 1992, and the Juvenile Delinquents and Vagrants Act 1976.
 These criminal laws apply to non-Islamic offences and to most ta’zir (discretionary punishment) offences, but not to hadd (mandatory punishments), qisas (punished by retaliation) and diyah offences (requiring compensation of victims), which are governed solely by Shari’a law.
 In 2008, the Government reported that the Ministry of Social Affairs was studying a draft law that would improve protection for children, including through the creation of juvenile justice courts, but we have no further information.
+The Government reported in 2017 that a draft Federal Act on Juvenile Delinquents was under discussion.
 The Sharia Courts Act 1996 provides for Shari’a courts to try cases concerning crimes allegedly committed by juveniles, and states that Shari’a punishments shall apply (arts.
 1 and 2).

 In July 2012, the United Arab Emirates acceded to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, but in doing so declared that “the lawful sanctions applicable under national law, or pain or suffering arising from or associated with or incidental to these lawful sanctions, do not fall under the concept of ‘torture’ as defined in article 1 of this Convention or under the concept of cruel, inhuman or degrading treatment or punishment mentioned in this Convention”.